Salisbury poisoning suspect named as a Russian colonel by UK media

 The Telegraph reported that Chepiga, 39, had served in wars in Chechnya and Ukraine, and was made a Hero of the Russian Federation by decree of President Vladimir Putin in 2014.

 The Metropolitan Police, who are investigating the poisoning, and the Foreign Office declined to comment on the report.
+But British defense minister Gavin Williamson appeared to confirm its veracity on Twitter.

+“The true identity of one of the Salisbury suspects has been revealed to be a Russian Colonel.
+I want to thank all the people who are working so tirelessly on this case,” Williamson said in a tweet, which was later deleted without explanation.

+Prime Minister Theresa May did not address the reports directly in a speech to the United Nations in New York, but spoke of “the reckless use of chemical weapons on the streets of Britain by agents of the Russian GRU (military intelligence)”.

+The Russian Embassy in London was not immediately available to comment.
+The Kremlin has previously said that the suspects have nothing to do with Putin.

-Reporting by Alistair Smout and Mark Hosenball; editing by Stephen Addison
+Reporting by Alistair Smout and Mark Hosenball, additional reporting by Alistair Smout; editing by Stephen Addison and Robin Pomeroy